Marv (Sin City)

-Marv is a fictional character in the graphic novel series Sin City, created by Frank Miller.
+Marvin "Marv" is a fictional character in the graphic novel series Sin City, created by Frank Miller.
 In the 2005 film adaptation and its 2014 sequel, he is played by Mickey Rourke.
-He first appears in The Hard Goodbye and follows with appearances in A Dame to Kill For, Just Another Saturday Night, and Silent Night.
+He first appears as the main protagonist in The Hard Goodbye and follows with appearances in A Dame to Kill For, Just Another Saturday Night, and Silent Night.
 He makes a brief cameo in Blue Eyes (as featured in Lost, Lonely, and Lethal).

 Marv has been well received both as a comic book character and a film character.

 Appearances in the Sin City series

-Marv is one of the major characters of the series, and appears or is mentioned in nearly every book.
+Marv is one of the major characters of the series, and he appears or is mentioned in nearly every book.
 He is the protagonist of the first Sin City "yarn", The Hard Goodbye, as well as two shorter installments, Silent Night and Just Another Saturday Night.
 He also has a supporting role in A Dame to Kill For.